 That said, I did find myself wishing they’d removed one particular feature, even if it would make the game easier: the ‘notebook puzzles’.
 Not so much because it’s cumbersome, but combining clues feels incredibly dated since Rosa’s now packing a smartphone, complete with high-speed Internet and all.
-As always, notes are automatically added upon discovery, and unlike that of previous games, Deception mostly uses them for additional conversational topics when questioning people (something you’ll be doing a lot).
+As always, notes are automatically added upon discovery, and unlike previous games, Deception mostly uses them for additional conversational topics when questioning people (something you’ll be doing a lot).

 Considering the amount of in-game dialogue, it’s a good thing that (almost) every bit of voice acting is delivered in a convincing manner.
 From Joey’s frequent retorts to the eerie voices of spirits, they all do a great job of helping create the proper atmosphere, complete with dramatic and/or relaxing music to top it off.
-Ain’t perfect though, as there were moments of inconsistency, however few and far between.
-None of were so bad that they dragged the overall experience down, but still.
+It wasn’t perfect though, as there were moments of inconsistency, however few and far between.
+None of them were so bad that they dragged the overall experience down, but still.

 In terms of visuals, not a lot has changed since Convergence, as Deception‘s rockin’ a similar lovely (semi-hi-res) pixel art style; although with noticeably different character portraits.
 Indoor areas are, once again, confined to a small viewable area.
 Likely to enforce the illusion of being in a smaller space, for once you wander outside, the entire screen is put to use.
 Or maybe it’s just done that way because it looks cool.
 Who knows?

 Anyway, while Rosa is the main character, Joey’s role is not that of a sidekick by any stretch, as he’s given plenty of time to shine throughout this adventure.
-Being incorporeal and all, mr. Sarcastic is able to go places Rosa can’t, like past locked doors and into cramped spaces.
+Being incorporeal and all, Mr. Sarcastic is able to go places Rosa can’t, like past locked doors and into cramped spaces.
 I mean, sure, she’s slim and all, but… even so.

 That’s not to say Rosa’s role is downplayed either, because while Joey’s able to do cool stuff, he can’t do jack when it comes to interacting with objects.
 Well, he can huff and puff and blow until his face turns blue, but that’s about it.
 As such, figuring out who to use when and how, is essential to figuring out how to overcome more than a few of the obstacles thrown your way, even early on.
-Oh and there’s no fail state in Blackwell Deception.
+Oh, and there’s no fail state in Blackwell Deception.
 Neat, eh?
 Suck it, cheap deaths found in point ‘n’ click greats from yesteryear!

 More often than not, I found said puzzles to be logical enough and easily solved, but there were exceptions as some were just so… obscure!
 You’ve always got the option of asking Joey (or Rosa) what’s next on the agenda, maybe even get a hint or two.
-But chances are this won’t be enough, when you’re stuck trying figure out the ‘how’ part, rather than the ‘what’, and this is one of the reasons for me preferring having as few items to mess with as possible.
+But chances are this won’t be enough, when you’re stuck trying to figure out the ‘how’ part, rather than the ‘what’, and this is one of the reasons for me preferring having as few items to mess with as possible.
 Give me plenty of interesting dialogue and let’s move things along at a steady pace instead, eh?

 All in all, while the game is not flawless, the positives do outweigh the negatives by far.
 There were a few minor “how did that happen?!” moments and certain storylines could have been tied up better, but that’s about it.
-Besides, maybe Blackwell Epiphany will wrap up everything nicely, no questions left unanswered, when it’s released later this week?
+Besides, maybe Blackwell Epiphany will wrap up everything nicely, with no questions left unanswered when it’s released later this week.
 Time will tell.
 Until then, I’d highly recommend purchasing and taking the time to play through Blackwell Deception (that is, provided you’ve finished the first three).